Ardeshir-Rashidi/Unreal-Engine-5-Niagara-Ocean-Simulation/README.md

 4. **Open `FX_OceanWater_ExportData` Niagara Module Script:**
    - Select the `Custom HLSL Expression` node.
    - In the Details panel, find the `Absolute Include File Paths` entry.

+### Important Note

+Make sure to include the `FX_OceanWater` file located at `OceanSimulation\Content\OceanSystem\OceanWater\Effects` in your levels.
+If this file is not included, the material will not display animations correctly.
    - Click the `...` button next to this entry.
    - Browse to `OceanSimulation\Content\OceanSystem\OceanWater` and select the `OceanExport.ush` file.

 After adjusting these paths, the custom HLSL expressions should properly reference the necessary shader files, allowing you to use the sample files effectively in your Niagara setup.